rejojer/PageIndex/README.md

 # 🌲 PageIndex Tree Structure

-PageIndex can transform lengthy PDF documents into a semantic **tree structure**, similar to a _“table of contents”_ but optimized for use with Large Language Models (LLMs).
-It's ideal for: financial reports, regulatory filings, academic textbooks, legal or technical manuals, and any document that exceeds LLM context limits.
+PageIndex can transform lengthy PDF documents into a semantic **tree structure**, similar to a _“table of contents”_ but optimized for use with LLMs and agents.
+It's ideal for: financial reports, legal documents, regulatory filings, technical manuals, academic textbooks, and any document that exceeds LLM context limits.

 Below is an example PageIndex tree structure.
 Also see more example [documents](https://github.com/VectifyAI/PageIndex/tree/main/examples/documents) and generated [tree structures](https://github.com/VectifyAI/PageIndex/tree/main/examples/documents/results).